Employment & Internships

 About Project C.U.R.E.: Project C.U.R.E. is the largest provider of donated medical supplies and equipment to developing countries around the world.
 Project C.U.R.E. is the recipient of the GuideStar Exchange Platinum Seal, the Charity Navigator Four-Star Rating and ranked by Forbes as one of the 20 Most Efficient Large U.S. Charities.
 C.U.R.E.
 Clinics are transformational experiences for participants and partners.
 Knowing that you are making a difference in changing global perspectives and improving healthcare infrastructure is an incredible journey and feeling!

-Apply: Send resume and letter of interest to Jennifer Manhoff, Director of Clinics and Training at firstname.lastname@example.org
+Apply: Send resume and letter of interest to our Clinics team at firstname.lastname@example.org.

 Volunteer Opportunities ~ Denver & Houston